Test prep · Oxbridge

 • How does the interview work? +

-Subject-academic interviews lasting 20-40 minutes each, typically two interviews at Oxford and two-to-three at Cambridge.
+Subject-academic interviews lasting 20-40 minutes each, typically two interviews at Oxford and two to three at Cambridge.
 Tutors challenge candidates with subject-specific questions, asking them to think aloud through unfamiliar problems or arguments.
-The interview tests how the student thinks — engagement with reasoning, willingness to revise positions, intellectual curiosity.
+The interview tests how the student thinks: engagement with reasoning, willingness to revise positions, intellectual curiosity.
 It's not a test of polished knowledge but of academic potential.
 Coaching helps with interview technique (how to think aloud, how to handle being challenged, when to admit uncertainty).

 • How does Oxbridge tutoring differ from regular A-level tutoring? +